Workforce Innovation and Opportunity Act

 + More Options

-The Adult Program provides services for job seekers who are at least 18 years old and gives priority to low-income individuals, recipients of public assistance, and individuals lacking basic work skills.
+The Adult Program helps job seekers who are 18 or older.
+It focuses on low-income people, those getting public aid, and those who need basic job skills.
 The goal of the adult program is to help job seekers succeed in the labor market.

 The Dislocated Worker Program provides services to workers who have lost their job through no fault of their own.
 The goal of the Dislocated Worker Program is to help individuals obtain quality employment in in-demand industries.